 We structure our testing with categories or metrics that collectively analyze all practical uses and applications of the products in our review.
 This method allows one to make side-by-side comparisons of diverse models in a particular product class.
 The following is an in-depth discussion of each metric in this review and the products that performed well in each.

 You just can't beat a griddle if you need to crank out a lot of fried eggs at once.
 We tested each of these products for their ability to cook at the lower temperatures required to turn out an over-easy egg and their food release properties, as observed during the flip.
 For good measure, we also made scrambled eggs, which have a tendency to stick.
-While none of them totally blew us away in these tests, the Bella Copper, Nordic Ware, Presto Tilt 'n Drain, DASH Everyday, and T-fal all delivered comparable and overall satisfactory results.
+While none of them totally blew us away in these tests, the Bella Copper Titanium Electric Griddle, Nordic Ware 2-Burner Griddle, Presto Tilt 'n Drain, DASH Everyday, and T-fal A92114 all delivered comparable and overall satisfactory results.